tabernathy8/tabernathy8/README.md

 I am a recent graduate from The University of North Carolina at Charlotte with a major in Computer Science and a minor in Mathematics.
 I am experienced with networking, application hosting, and entry level software development.
 I have a passion for learning and I enjoy all things relating to technology.

-I am looking for opportunities in the field of software development, networking, cloud hosting, and information technology.
+I am looking for opportunities in the field of software development, networking, cloud hosting, or information technology.

 - :speech_balloon: Ask me Anything!
 - :smile: Pronouns: He/Him.